Filter by Category:

 Being able to generate multiple details on an aspect or facet of the topic is key even for older students.
 Students are typically good at mentioning or listing the general topic sentence, but they leave it undeveloped and unsupported.
 And when teachers ask students to “add more details,” they include more undeveloped topic sentences.

 Convey to students that what they need to add are supporting sentences that explain and describe their topic sentence.
 It may be helpful to use the single table top & legs graphic organizer for this.
 The table top serves as the topic sentence for one facet or part of the big topic.
 And each table top needs to be held up and supported by details, examples, and proof in the form of additional “leg” sentences.

 As students get better at developing a single paragraph, they are ready to tackle a full piece with multiple facets, each developed within their own paragraph.
 The pre-writing will be essential in the writing process.
 Students need to consider the different aspects of the topic they will explore and then the specific details and examples, per facet, that will compose the different paragraphs.
 The multi-table & legs organizer can be helpful for this.
 Or, if your students are familiar with the traditional web organizer, consider the Dissected Web to encourage additional small details.
 (Check out the Snowball Fight example.)

 Great Teacher Comments:

-Whitney Reinhart, literacy coach for Seymour Community Schools (Seymour, IN), used the Smekens Education tabletop organizer with third graders at Jackson Elementary to develop their paragraph writing.
+In her role as literacy coach for Seymour Community Schools (Seymour, IN), Whitney Reinhart used the Smekens Education tabletop organizer with third graders at Jackson Elementary to develop their paragraph writing.
 The process took them from a pre-write to a final, typed draft.